prmadev/prma/content/posts/tragedy_of_the_tech_stacks.md

 I must admit, I'm uncertain.
 The nuclear arsenal continues to expand, even though the era of the Cold War has long passed.
 Thankfully, our world hasn't been ravaged by nuclear conflict.
 Rather, it's the interplay of mutually assured destruction and the realization by the leaders of those two nations that not embracing an alternative risk could lead to dire consequences.
 This, at least, has placed us in a relatively improved state.

 Simultaneously, we find ourselves grappling with {{< pers `Garrett Hardin` >}}'s preoccupation -- the persistent challenges of overpopulation and looming environmental catastrophes.
 Evidently, the far-reaching peril of not embracing an alternative is of such extended duration that it transcends the immediate concerns of the very generation opting against alternatives.
-The burden of their choices is instead borne by their descendants: <q cite="Current Generation">Fuck those brats.</q>
+The burden of their choices is instead borne by their descendants: <q>Fuck those brats.</q>

 In the world of software, the tempo is notably faster, the stakes less dire compared to earlier circumstances, and the individuals engaged are often more honest than politicians and notably smarter than the average voter.